Inverse Watch Docs

 After naming your dashboard, you can add widgets from existing query visualizations or by writing commentary with a text box.
 Start by clicking the Add Widget button.
 Search existing queries or pick a recent one from the pre-populated list.

 You can also add a Textbox by clicking the Add Textbox button.
-The Textbox supports basic Markdown.
+The Textbox supports basic .
 In the example below, a link to the Inverse Watch Website has been added (read more about the Textbox further below).

 i.
 Dashboard URLs